Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

   <img src="/images/NIR/nir_volume.png" alt="NIR">
 </div>

 The volumetric encodings represents the 3D information better than a 2D planar, However, the resolution is restricted by the memory footprint.
-The average pooling is performed  all over the voxel cell, resulting in a feature volume with dimensionality \(H × W × D × d\).
+The average pooling is performed  all over the voxel cell, resulting in a feature volume with dimensionality $H × W × D × d$.

 - **Convolutional Decoder**: